gamesensical/docs/README.md

 ammo_pickup

-Name:  ammo_pickup
+# name:   ammo_pickup

-Structure:
+- Structure:

-short  userid
+- short  userid

 string  item  either a weapon such as 'tmp' or 'hegrenade', or an item such as 'nvgs'